grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 excerpt: 'How to run large-scale k6 tests without distributed-execution'
 ---

-A common misconception says that a large load test requires [distributed execution](#distributed-execution) (that is, with load generated from multiple machines).
+A common misconception about load testing is that it requires [distributed execution](#distributed-execution) (that is, load generated from multiple machines).
 This isn't the case with k6.

 This document explains how to launch a large-scale k6 test on a single machine.